Logo

 Email: richardmkit@gmail.com

-My name is Richard Yifan Zhou, PhD Candidate at the Department of Finance, Queen Mary University of London.
+I’m Richard Yee Fan Chow, PhD Candidate at the Department of Finance, Queen Mary University of London.
 I ever held research affiliates at the Boao Forum for Asia, the Chinese University of Hong Kong, and Peking University, contributing to several projects for the People’s Bank of China and the Hong Kong Green Finance Association.

 I hold an M.S. in Finance from the School of Finance, Renmin University, and was a Visiting Doctoral Student at the Business School, Imperial College London.